Paddle Plant Care: How To Grow Flapjacks Kalanchoe Thyrsiflora

 It is a good candidate for the rock garden or in xeriscaping.
 In other areas, it is an excellent container plant.

-Alternately it may be planted as an annual in any climate.
+Alternatively, it may be planted annually in any climate.

 Flapjacks do well as indoor plants throughout most parts of the United States.

-It makes an excellent container plant on the patio or in the garden during warmer weather and indoors as a houseplant during the wintertime.
+It makes an excellent container plant on the patio or in the garden during warmer weather and a houseplant indoors in the winter.